whisthq/whist/client-applications/desktop/README.md

 ## Continous Integration

 This repository has basic continuous integration through GitHub Actions.
 For every PR to `dev`, `staging`, or `master`, GitHub Actions will attempt to build the bundled application on Windows-64bit, macOS-64bit, and Linux-64bit.
-It will upload these builds to the GitHub Releases tab with a version identifier corresponding to the current git ref (eg. branch) and the current date.

-New builds from the `dev` will also be pushed out on the `testing` channel (not yet done).

-Moreover, new builds from [/protocol](https://github.com/fractal/fractal/tree/dev/protocol) will trigger builds in this repository on their corresponding branch (or on `dev` if there is no appropriate corresponding branch).
-Similarly, new protocol builds on `dev` will also trigger a new build to be sent out on the `testing` channel.
+These will be uploaded to their respective s3 buckets: `s3://fractal-chromium-{windows,macos,ubuntu}-{dev,staging,prod}`.
+Each s3 bucket functions as a release channel and only stores the latest version.
+A YAML-formatted metadata file is present detailing the version and other info.
+See [electron-builder's publish documentation](https://www.electron.build/configuration/publish) for more info.

+Changes in the `protocol/` subrepo will also trigger the client-apps to be rebuilt.

 Additionally, [style](#Styling) checks will be run to verify that you formatted your code via Prettier.
 You should make sure that all tests pass under the Actions tab.